kuboto809/digitalgarden/src/site/notes/Notes/Programming/C++ Basics.md

 	Once the function is defined, it can be reused over and over again.
 2. Abstracton
 	If you are just using the function in your program then you don't have to worry about how it works inside!
+We don't want to create a function for everything cuz when it operates, it takes up memory space and the data jumps back and forth in memory, which takes time.
 Here is how a function look like:
 **Function Definition**
 ```